-If you receive the Age Pension, you will automatically receive a Pensioner Concession Card.
+If you receive the Age Pension, you'll automatically receive a Pensioner Concession Card.

 Commonwealth Seniors Health Card

-Even if you don't qualify for the Age Pension but have reached pension age, you may still be able to get a Commonwealth Seniors Health Card (CSHC).
+Even if you don't qualify for the Age Pension but have reached pension age, you may still be eligible for a Commonwealth Seniors Health Card (CSHC).

-The CSHC helps with the cost of prescription medicines and other health services if you’re pension age but don’t qualify for the age pension.
+The CSHC helps with the cost of prescription medicines and other health services.

-We’ve streamlined our processes so we can send information about Flexi Pensions directly to Centrelink at least once a year.
-This means Centrelink will no longer have to write to you with information requests unless your circumstances change, for example, you open a new pension account.
+We’ve streamlined our processes so we can send information about Flexi Pensions directly to Centrelink at least once a year (provided the personal details we hold match with Centrelink).
+This means Centrelink will no longer have to write to you with information requests unless your circumstances change, for example, if you open a new pension account.

 If you need a copy of your Centrelink Schedule for any reason, please call us on 1800 331 685 or email email@example.com.

-- If you exceed the concessional contributions cap during a financial year, the release authority gives you the option of releasing the excess concessional contributions from your super.
+- If you exceed the concessional contributions cap during a financial year, the release authority gives you the option of releasing the excess concessional contributions from your pension.

-- If your total income plus concessional contributions within the concessional contributions cap is more than $300,000 a year, the release authority allows you to release funds from your super to pay the 15% tax (known as Division 293 tax) that applies to taxable concessional contributions above the $300,000 threshold.
+- If you’re a very-high income earner and your income plus concessional contributions within the concessional contributions cap exceeds the legislated threshold for the year, the release authority allows you to release funds from your pension to pay the 15% tax (known as Division 293 tax).

 Release authorities can only be applied to Flexi Pension accounts.
 You cannot release funds from a Defined Benefit Indexed Pension or Commercial Rate Indexed Pension.